ArnaudBuchholz/reserve/docs/cache and proxy.md

 With version 1.8.0, [REserve](https://www.npmjs.com/package/reserve) offers **the capture helper** that enables the **copy of the response content while processing a request**.
 In this article, an example will be presented in two different flavors to illustrate the **new possibilities** introduced by this tool.

+> [!NOTE]
+> This article was written in 2020.
+> Unfortunately, the `facetheforce.today` website does not exist anymore.
+> Yet, the content is still relevant to REserve.

 # Caching the content of a site

 ## Redirecting